Devvishnoi6/E-commerce-_ShoppyGlobe_project/README.md

 - **React Router**: For handling navigation and routing between pages.
 - **CSS**: For styling the application with a responsive design.
 - **Fetch API**: For fetching product data from an external API (`https://dummyjson.com/products`).

+## Components

+- App.js: The main component that sets up routing using React Router and lazy loading for components.
+- Header.js: Displays the navigation menu and shopping cart icon.
+- ProductList.js: Fetches and displays a list of products.
+- ProductItem.js: Represents a single product, includes an "Add to Cart" button.
+- Checkout.js: For checkout the item which is in cart.
+- ProductDetail.js: Displays detailed information about a product.
+- Cart.js: Displays items in the cart and allows modification of quantities or removal.
+- CartItem.js: Represents a single item in the cart.
+- NotFound.js: Displays a 404 error page when a route is not found.
+- useFetchProducts.js: A custom hook to fetch product data.
+- Redux Files: Includes actions, reducers, and the store to manage the cart state.

+## Folder Structure

 shoppyglobe/
 │